hubotio/evolution/_drafts/programatically-configured-bots.md

 robot.run()
 ```

+Open questions to answer:

+- is there any need for the bin/hubot launcher?
+Perhaps it could be useful for handling some of the logistics of
+- should `loadScriptPackage` take a string to require, or expect a function? if it takes a function, that implies something that is more general

 ## Detailed design

 > Describe the design of the solution in detail.
 The detail in this section should be sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.